Evagrius Scholasticus: Life

 Evagrius was explicitly a Christian in the Chalcedonian tradition, critiquing both Zacharias Rhetor and Zosimus for theological differences, two popular historians during his own time.
 He respected the former scholar for his contributions to the histories of the 5th and 6th centuries AD but chastised him for his Monophysite position.
 However, he was especially hostile towards Zosimus, a pagan historiographer, for his vehemently anti-Christian views, stating “ ‘You, O accursed and totally defiled one, say that the fortunes of the Romans wasted away and were altogether ruined from the time when Christianity was made known”, challenging Zosimus's assumption that Rome's fall began with Constantine's conversion.

 Works

 Ecclesiastical History

-Evagrius's only surviving work, Ecclesiastical History, addresses the history of the Eastern Roman Empire from the official beginning of the Nestorian controversy at the First Council of Ephesus in 431 to the time in which he was writing, 593.
+Evagrius's only surviving work, Ecclesiastical History, addresses the history of the Eastern Roman Empire from the beginning before the Nestorian controversy at the First Council of Ephesus in 431 to the time in which he was writing, 593.
 The book's contents focus mainly on religious matters, describing the events surrounding notable bishops and holy men.

 The editio princeps was published in 1544 under the name of Robertus Stephanus (better known as Robert Estienne).
 John Christopherson, bishop of Chichester, made a Latin translation of the Ecclesiastical History, which was published after his death in 1570.
 Translations into English appeared much later: the first was by Edward Walford, which was published at London in 1846; Michael Whitby's translation was published in 2001 by Liverpool University Press as part of their "Texts in Translation Series."